VishruthR/OpenBudget/README.md

-# OpenBudget
+# Pennyful

-OpenBudget is an open-source, privacy-first desktop budgeting app.
+Pennyful is an open-source, privacy-first desktop budgeting app.

 Stay tuned as we develop this project!